dcunited001/dcunited001.github.io/_posts/2016-06-08-im-not-religious-im-spiritual-3-my-own-beliefs.md

 mind, you can use your awareness of it to partially apply it's benefits as you need them.

-...

 One of the worst things you can do is reinforce an anxiety you have about something, like a type of situation or a personal behavior.
 It's best not to get hung up on this stuff because it can inhibit the rest of your mind.
 Some anxieties are basically your mind overexerting itself on minor details.
 This can be emotionally exhausting, but it can also deplete your brain's chemical energy and the nutrients it needs to function.
+If you find yourself with thoughts like this, meditative activities can be a boon for untangling the negativity in your mind.

-But a mind that is calm and focused on just the right aspects of a situation works best.
+A mind that is calm and focused on just the right aspects of a situation works best.
 But in order to develop

 the mind is peculiar and there are definitely hacks